-On July 6, 2021, MICT, Inc.'s (the "Company") audit committee terminated the Company's engagement with Ziv Haft, a BDO Member Firm ("Ziv Haft") as the Company's independent registered public accounting firm, effective immediately.
-The Company's business focus has shifted to China and Hong Kong, and decided to engage Friedman LLP, who has a strong practice representing Chinese based operating companies listed on Nasdaq.
+On July 6, 2021, MICT's audit committee terminated the Company's engagement with Ziv Haft, a BDO Member Firm as the Company's independent registered public accounting firm, effective immediately.
+The Company's business focus shifted to China and Hong Kong, and we engaged Friedman LLP, who has a strong practice representing Chinese based operating companies listed on Nasdaq.
 Additionally, Friedman LLP is able to fully comply with the newly passed Holding Foreign Companies Accountabilities Act ("HFCAA").